-Calculate your calorie deficit
+Calculate your caloric deficit

 Lose weight without deprivation